0xcert/framework/docs/api/ethereum.md

 ### getConnectedUser()

-An `asynchronous` class instance `function` which returns currently signed in Bitski user data.
+An `asynchronous` class instance `function` which returns data of the currently signed in Bitski user.
 Will throw if no user is signed in.

 **Result:**